mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 visiting its bases, promoting its services and ensuring that the best technology and resources are made available to its personnel.
-Ciencia Iphegenia spends much of her time away from Capital in the Reference system, where she studies at the University of Aadkhien and works closely with the scouts’ top brass.
+Ciencia Iphegenia spends much of her time away from [[Capital]] in the Reference system, where she studies at the University of Aadkhien and works closely with the scouts' top brass.

 Following the death of his father, Emperor Strephon was crowned the 43rd Emperor of the Third Imperium